m-arizaj/LLMs-metrics-catalog/LLMs-metrics-catalog/docs/metrics/logical/idealized.md

 ## Key References

-* Nadeem, M., Bethke, A., & Reddy, S. (2021, August).
+Nadeem, M., Bethke, A., & Reddy, S. (2021).
 StereoSet: Measuring stereotypical bias in pretrained language models.
-In Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (Volume 1: Long Papers) (pp. 5356–5371).
-Online.
+En Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (Volume 1: Long Papers) (pp. 5356–5371).
 Association for Computational Linguistics. https://doi.org/10.18653/v1/2021.acl-long.416

-* (Excel Data: Paper 16)